DrItanium/i960SxChipset/README.md

 The core of this sketch is the system bringup functionality and the bus state machine diagram as shown in the i960SA/SB reference manual.

+The lib directory contains a copy of SdFat because I needed to improve the performance of enabling access to the SdCard beyond what digitalWrite provides.